The cross data model includes one or more fields that will be expanded into either a

 Please note that the cross array must contain a test field of the

-!Key
+!Key type.

 It is used for internal processing.